HoplaGeiss/blog/content/post/2017-01-10-unit-test-http-post-with-param.md

 ---
 title: "Unit test $http.post with parameters"
 description: "Step by step guide of how to unit test $http.post with parameters"
-tags: [ "jasmine", "unit test", "angular 1.4", "$http.get",]
-lastmod: 2017-01-10
+tags:
+  - unit test
 date: "2017-01-10"
-categories:
-  - "Development"
-  - "VIM"
 slug: "unit-test-http-post-with-param"
 image: "/images/donald.jpg"
 ---

 ### Scenario

 In this example I will demonstrate how to unit `$http.post` when used with parameters.

 This is a real life example of an application, calling the backend with `$http.post` to register a new device.
 The difficulty here is, that the post includes a parameter, we need to find a way to access it.